osuTitanic/titanic/README.md

 # Contributing

-If you want to clean up the mess that I made, then feel free to make a pull request.
+If you want to clean up the mess that I made, then feel free to fork and make a pull request.
-I am planning on making a frontend soon™ and I would appreciate any help or suggestions.
+I am also working on frontend, which will be available soon™ and I would appreciate any help or suggestions.

 Contact me on the discord server, if you have any questions.